soumya997/soumya997.github.io/aboutme.md

   <div class="col-md-6">
     <h2>Kaggle: HuBMAP + HPA - Hacking the Human Body [TOP 6%, Bronze Medal]</h2>
     <p>
-      Semantic segmentation of 5 imbalanced medical tissue types using only 351 high-resolution images from 2 different train-test sources.
+      Problem statement was, Semantic segmentation of 5 imbalanced medical tissue types using only 351 high-resolution images from 2 different train-test sources.
 Trained Swin Transformer Tiny with Uppernet decoder, CoaT.
 Used SWA based ensembling for same model of different folds and then using TTA on different models. <a href="https://github.com/soumya997/HPA-HuBMAP-kaggle-solution">Github</a>
     </p>
   </div>